Tsueatyon/Project1/README.md

 Back-end is responsible for managing data, executing logic, and send processed data back to the front-end.
 For back-end development, I used python and Flask framework for development of logic.
 Used pip3 to manage dependency packs.
 Used HTTP-Cookies to authorize user's browser.,vue.
 This project is designed to help teachers manage their students' grades.

 I am still working on Mysql database.
 After it is done, I will deploy it to AWS.
+The code can run smoothly on localhost now.